layerx-labs/validator/README.md

 # Validator

-A simple validator library to check a data-model from the client, it works with `ts` as well with `js` projects.
+A simple validator library to check data-model from the client, it works with `ts` as well with `js` projects.

 ```ts
 import Validator from '@taikai/validator';